gsllucas/scaling-sockets-rabbitmq/README.md

 - ws-service: service that has a messaging broker consumer that listens to a queue to send a custom socket event according to necessity
 - ws-client: service that has a socket client to listen to socket events emitted by a queue event
-- broker-publisher: servicer that is emitting events through a messaging broker publisher
+- broker-publisher: service that is emitting events through a messaging broker publisher

-Any another service can use ws-service to send real time messages in socket through a messaging broker publisher (rabbitMQ chosen here).
+Any another service can connect to ws-service through messaging HOST URL to send real time messages in socket as broker publisher (rabbitMQ chosen here).

 ## Instalação